 Here is a simple example:

-If you live in Asia and the website you are visiting is has a server located in Europe, the amount of time it would take to load up a page on the network would be longer, because of the distance between the two locations.
+If you live in Asia and the website you are visiting has a server located in Europe, the amount of time it would take to load up a page on the network would be longer, because of the distance between the two locations.
 This is not noticed when serving small files, but if you are going to download a file as big as 1 GB or larger, you may notice a bit of delay before the downloader connects to the server to request the file and will have a network delay while fetching the content, this is still fine if the file you have requested is not requested by other users, but if there are many people downloading the same file from the same server, it might take a longer time, because the individual server has its own limit to handle requests.

-So now lets see how a CDN can help out.
+So now let’s see how a CDN can help out.

 But, when do I need a CDN?

-When your website is large and has to serve content to a large audience of various location is a short amount of time.
-So if you have a blog that gets a good number of views and has graphical right content and the server can handle it without a pain and if there is no noticeable delay in content served to the user, you really don’t need a CDN.
-Only if you have a lot of traffic, which might delay the web content served to a large number visitors, or if you have a sudden rush of traffic to every new blog post, that can not be handled instantly by the server instantly, that is when you might need a CDN.
+When your website is large and has to serve content to a large audience of various locations in a short amount of time.
+So if you have a blog that gets a good number of views and has the graphical right content and the server can handle it without pain and if there is no noticeable delay in content served to the user, you really don’t need a CDN.
+Only if you have a lot of traffic, which might delay the web content served to a large number of visitors, or if you have a sudden rush of traffic to every new blog post, that can not be handled instantly by the server instantly, that is when you might need a CDN.

 Everything at once

-CDN are good for serving content faster to a visitor depending on their location, this is good for websites that have many visitors and can have large amounts of delay, which might make them lose visitors and can crash the servers, It does not make any sense to have a CDN for a website that gets a decent amount of traffic that can be handled by the server without any pain and does not have large amount data to be served for every request
+CDNs is good for serving content faster to a visitor depending on their location, this is good for websites that have many visitors and can have large amounts of delay, which might make them lose visitors and can crash the servers, It does not make any sense to have a CDN for a website that gets a decent amount of traffic that can be handled by the server without any pain and does not have large amount data to be served for every request

 Thank you for reading,